simpsond/AmigaIPPC/README.md

 makedir build
 smake
 ```
-AmiHello-sc will be in the build directory.
+example binaries will be in the build directory.